 Price, per person

-Hotel NH Palacio de Burgos: smart 4-star hotel in a converted palace.
+NH Collection Palacio de Burgos: smart 4-star hotel in a converted palace.
 Rooms are comfortable and richly furnished.
 Parador de Santillana Gil Blas, Santillana del Mar.
 A 4-star Parador, traditionally furnished.
-Hotel Meliá de la Reconquista, Oviedo.
-A 5-star in a converted 17th-century hospice.
-Rooms have been recently renovated.
+Hotel Meliá de la Reconquista, Oviedo: 5-star hotel in a converted 17th-century hospice.
+Single rooms are doubles for sole use throughout.

 A lot of walking is involved to reach the caves, often over rough ground or up steep gradients.
 Inside the caves the ground is slippery underfoot; sure-footedness is essential.
+Unless you enjoy entirely unimpaired mobility, cope with everyday walking and stair-climbing without difficulty and are reliably sure-footed, this tour is not for you.
 Average distance by coach per day: 99 miles.